AshleyWhaley/HoriseonCompanyWebsite/README.md

 # HoriseonCompanyWebsite
-Straightforward refactor to revamp company site to become more accessible with HTML & CSS and to optimize for search engines.
+A straightforward refactor to revamp company site to become more accessible with HTML & CSS and to optimize for search engines.

 ## Introduction
 This fun project was intended to upgrade the Horiseon site's accessibility.
 Areas of focus were repairing broken links, adding alt attributes, and restructing to follow semantic order.